-Section 7: Applications for Post-16 provision
+Section 7: Applications for Post-16 provision (Banbury aspirations sixth form)

 There are a variety of post-16 courses on offer each with different entry requirements.
 Full details of these will be published annually in the post-16 prospectus and applicants should contact the school for information.
 For 2016 onwards, all Year 11 pupils will be given a place in Year 12.

-To be eligible for entry into Year 12 in 2021 pupils will be placed in a band dependent on their Year 11 examination performance (see Section 5).
+To be eligible for entry into Year 12 in 2023 pupils will be placed in a band dependent on their Year 11 examination performance (see Section 5).